Campbellsport, Wisconsin: Geography

 Campbellsport is located at 43°35′51″N 88°16′50″W (43.597538, -88.280600).

 According to the United States Census Bureau, the village has a total area of 1.35 sqmi, of which, 1.33 sqmi of it is land and 0.02 sqmi is water.
 However, the Milwaukee River flows just east of the village.

 Parks and Recreation

-Campbellsport has two main parks: Fireman's Park located on the East end of town, and Columbus Parc located on the West end of town.
+Campbellsport has two main parks: Fireman's Park located on the West end of town, and Columbus Parc located on the East end of town.
 The Eisenbahn State Trail also travels through the village.

 The Campbellsport Athletic Association (CAA) acts as the greater Campbellsport community's recreation department.